shilu10/LeetcodeProblems/README.md

 ### Back to relay race example

 * This is same like realy race.Like if the fourth person can reach the finsih line , then we are considering a fourth person as a finish point , we are repeating this until we reaching the first person ,in that point the second person will be the finsih line , so if first person can reach the second person then the team can reach the endpoint this is like a True Statement in our program .
 Take a scenario where one of the four person is injuried , then no person can run a 200m .Now the team cannot reach the endline this is like a else statement in our solution

+## 2.RotateImage
+ solution for this problem ,we can solve this prblm by handling the value for one topleft in temp and changing the value of other position inplace always think if there is mstrix kind of problem do it in the way of allocating    ****"top" , "bottom","left","right"**** and then think to solve the problem and we need to make sure also we are changing the inner squares also so only we are using the range(r-l) to make sure to take care of the inner matrix to be solved